 Hormone replacement therapy is not new.
 It has been used for decades to address the symptoms of menopause, for example.
 However, previous hormones were entirely synthetic.
 They were created in a lab and administered as pills, creams, or injections.
 While these hormones are very similar to those our bodies naturally produce, they are not identical at the molecular level.
 Manufacturers of these hormones added tiny chemical “tags” to their products, which allowed them to patent the hormones on the market.

-Bioidentical hormones have a different molecular shape, and they are identical to the ones our bodies make.
-In addition, bioidentical hormone replacement therapy is crafted to work for you and your specific needs, replacing the hormones you need at the levels you need them.
+Bioidentical hormones estrogen have a different molecular shape, and they are identical to the ones our bodies make.
+In addition, bioidentical hormone estrogen therapy is crafted to work for you and your specific needs, replacing the hormones you need at the levels you need them.
 Scientific studies are increasingly highlighting how much safer and more effective BHRT is in comparison with older therapies.

 Understanding How It Works